Best Nursing Schools in New Mexico

 Once you decide on getting your ADN, you'll need to start researching schools and programs.
 While there are many factors to choosing the right school for your particular situation, a few of the main things to look for include:

 Upon completion of your ADN program, you'll need to take the National Council Licensure Examination (NCLEX).
 Once you pass this test, the New Mexico Board of Nursing can issue you a nursing license.
 It's a good idea to take a look at a prospective school's curriculum, and maybe even speak to some faculty, to be sure that their program will prepare you for this important exam.
-The American Association of Colleges of Nursing reports that in 2015, 83% of new nurse grads in New Mexico who took the NCLEX received a license.

 Most schools provide statistics on how recent graduates of their program have fared.
 This is a great way to see how successful a prospective school's program is.
 Be sure to look for outcomes on things like:

 - Graduation rates

 - Employment rates

 Santa Fe Community College is one school in the region that offers an accredited ADN program.

 ADN Program Admission Requirements in New Mexico

 Program entrance requirements tend to vary, so it's a good idea to check with any colleges you are considering to make sure you fully understand what's required.
 Generally speaking, you can expect to find something similar to the following: